cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 # Implementation Considerations

-This section documents considerations for interfaces to implementations of the scheme in this document.
+This section documents considerations for interfaces to implementations of the protocol in this document.
 This includes error handling and API considerations.

 ## Errors